gardener-attic/component-spec/_sources/component_descriptor_registries.rst.txt

 The base URL *MAY* refer to sub-path on a OCI Image Registry.

+The thus-referenced `Component Descriptor` is stored as an OCI Artifact.
+The Image Manifest *MUST* at least blobs (one config-blob, and one layer-blob).

+The config-blob *MUST* be a valid JSON-document and *MUST* reference the layer-blob containing the serialised `Component Descriptor` by defining a toplevel-attribute `componentDescriptorLayer`, which *MUST* contain the same attributes and values as the same blob-reference in the OCI-Manifest.

+The blob containing the `Component Descriptor` must be JSON- or YAML-serialised.
+It must be `utf-8`-encoded.
+It *MUST* either contain:

-The thus-referenced `Component Descriptor` is stored as an OCI Container Image would be.
-The Image Manifest *MUST* contain exactly one layer.
-The layer *MUST* be a POSIX.1-2001-compliant pax archive (commonly also known as "tarball"), containing as first entry a regular file named `component-descriptor.yaml`, whose `utf-8`-encoded content is a valid `Component Descriptor` (v2), serialised as either YAML or JSON.
+- a POSIX.1-2001-compliant pax archive (commonly also known as "tarball"), containing as first entry a regular file named `component-descriptor.yaml`, containing the `Component Descriptor`
+- the octet-sequence of the serialised `Component Descriptor`

 Component Name Mapping
 ~~~~~~~~~~~~~~~~~~~~~~